timescale/docs/timescaledb/tutorials/aws-lambda/continuous-deployment.md

 git push
 ```

-After pushing the changes, you can navigate to the Github Actions page of your repository, to see the build run and succeed:
+After pushing the changes, you can navigate to the GitHub actions page of your repository, to see the build run and succeed:

 ![github action build](https://assets.timescale.com/docs/images/tutorials/aws-lambda-tutorial/github_action_lambda.png)

-With this step completed, you have a continuous deployment pipeline set up between Github and AWS Lambda.
+With this step completed, you have a continuous deployment pipeline set up between GitHub and AWS Lambda.